pelavarre/byobash/macos/README.md

                Y X Log    1   2   3   -...
     Drop X     X 2 Log    0  2nd 3rd  +...

-there Dot I picks the Real Float out of a 'complex' Pair of Floats
+Dot I picks the Real Float out of a 'complex' Pair of Floats

-there Dot / runs Python's // Floor Division in place of Python's / True Division
+Dot / runs Python's // Floor Division in place of Python's / True Division

-there Dot * runs Python's % Modulo in place of Python's * Mul
+Dot * runs Python's % Modulo in place of Python's * Mul

 and after Clear or , Comma, pressing the .
-Dot Button and then the , Comma Button opens up a 3rd Folder of visually identical Button Files, and we've taught 10 Buttons to work differently there
+Dot Button and then the , Comma Button opens up a 3rd Folder of visually identical Button Files, and we've taught 11 Buttons to work differently there

        .Imag     10 X Pow   7   8   9   1 X /
      Rot Y X Z    E X Pow   4   5   6   X X *